Senran Kagura: Senran Kagura: Bon Appétit! (2014)

 Senran Kagura: Bon Appétit! is a rhythm cooking game available for the PlayStation Vita, in which the goal is to win a cooking competition.
-The game was released on the PlayStation Store on November 11, 2014 for North America, and on November 12, 2014 for Europe.
+The game was released on the PlayStation Store on November 11, 2014, for North America, and on November 12, 2014, for Europe.

 Senran Kagura: Reflexions (2017)

-A spin-off title for the Nintendo Switch, an ecchi dating sim game called Shinobi Refle: Senran Kagura (シノビリフレ -SENRAN KAGURA-, Shinobi rifure -SENRAN KAGURA-) was released in Japan on November 23, 2017.
+A spin-off title for the Nintendo Switch, an ecchi dating sim game called Shinobi Refle: Senran Kagura (シノビリフレ -SENRAN KAGURA-, Shinobi rifure) was released in Japan on November 23, 2017.
 The game takes advantage of the Joy-Con's "HD Rumble" feature, allowing players to receive feedback from jiggle physics.
 It was published by Xseed Games on the European and North American eShop under the title Senran Kagura: Reflexions on September 13, 2018.

-Shinobi Master Senran Kagura: New Link (2017)
+Shinovi Masters Senran Kagura: New Link (2017)

-Shinobi Master Senran Kagura: New Link was a mobile game for iOS and Android smartphones devices in Japan.
-It was released on November 29, 2017 before its server ends in May 31, 2025.
-New Link also includes guest-starring characters from other series, such as Dead or Alive (in addition of Kasumi and Tamaki), Ikki Tousen (in addition of Cho’un Shinryu and Shōkyō/Sonken Chūbou), SNK series (Mai Shiranui, Athena Asamiya, Leona Heidern and Kula Diamond), Queen's Blade (Leina Vance, Airi, Elina Vance, Tomoe, Shizuka and Alleyne), High School DxD (Rias Gremory, Akeno Himejima, Koneko Toujou, Rossweisse, Xenovia Quarta, Irina Shidou, and Asia Argento), Hyakka Ryōran: Samurai Girls (Jūbei Yagyū, Kanetsugu Naoe, Sen Tokugawa and Yukimura Sanada), To Love Ru (Lala Satalin Deviluke, Golden Darkness, Momo Belia Deviluke, Yui Kotegawa, Mea and Haruna Sairenji), DanMachi (Hestia, Ais Wallenstein & Ryū Lion) and Neptunia series (Purple Heart and White Heart).
+Shinovi Masters Senran Kagura: New Link was a mobile game for iOS and Android smartphones devices in Japan.
+It was released on November 29, 2017, before its server ends on May 31, 2025.
+New Link also includes guest-starring characters from other series, such as Dead or Alive (in addition of Kasumi and Tamaki), Ikki Tousen (in addition of Cho’un Shinryu and Shōkyō/Sonken Chūbou), SNK series (Mai Shiranui, Athena Asamiya, Leona Heidern, and Kula Diamond), Queen's Blade (Leina Vance, Airi, Elina Vance, Tomoe, Shizuka, and Alleyne), High School DxD (Rias Gremory, Akeno Himejima, Koneko Toujou, Rossweisse, Xenovia Quarta, Irina Shidou, and Asia Argento), Hyakka Ryōran: Samurai Girls (Jūbei Yagyū, Kanetsugu Naoe, Sen Tokugawa, and Yukimura Sanada), To Love Ru (Lala Satalin Deviluke, Golden Darkness, Momo Belia Deviluke, Yui Kotegawa, Mea, and Haruna Sairenji), DanMachi (Hestia, Ais Wallenstein, and Ryū Lion), and Neptunia series (Purple Heart and White Heart).
 It was created by GigaMedia.